What Is a Copayment in Health Insurance?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

 A health insurance copayment, or copay, is a flat fee paid each time you visit the doctor, pick up a prescription or receive some other type of healthcare service.
-The copay amount can vary based on the service and your healthcare plan.
+The copay amount can vary based on the service and your healthcare plan and in some cases, no copay will apply at all.

 Learn how copays work and how they are different from coinsurance and deductibles.